113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

    <dt>ORG_NAME (required)</dt>
    <dd>The name of the organization.</dd>
    <dt>-r REGION</dt>
    <dd>Region name.
 If not specified, the default is current region.
-If set to 'all', orgs with the given name in all regions are listed.</dd>
+If set to `all`, orgs with the given name in all regions are listed.</dd>
    <dt>--guid</dt>
    <dd>Retrieve and display the given org's guid.
 All other output for the org is suppressed.
-This option is exclusive with '--output'.</dd>
+This option is exclusive with `--output`.</dd>
    <dt>--output REGION</dt>
    <dd>Specify output format, only JSON is supported now.
-This option is exclusive with '--guid'.</dd>
+This option is exclusive with `--guid`.</dd>
    </dl>

 <strong>Examples</strong>: